onestardao/WFGY/ProblemMap/Twin_Atlas/implementation-plan.md

 The wrong order would be:

 - chase full theoretical closure first
-- delay usable surfaces
+- delay usable public surfaces
-- delay demo surfaces
+- delay evidence and demo surfaces
 - delay runtime behavior
 - delay coupling targets
 - treat implementation as something that happens “after the real ideas”